Local Fluctuations in Cavity Control of Ferroelectricity: Fluctuation-Dissipation Theorem

 \section{Fluctuation-Dissipation Theorem}

-In the following we will focus on the case of a localized, isotropic, polar phonon mode.
-In particular, since the phonon group velocity is much slower than the photon, the local phonon approximation should be suitable for studying electrodynamic effects.
+In the following we will focus on the case of a local~\footnote{By this, we mean that the phonon dispersion can be safely approximated as flat over the region of interest in momentum space, and therefore the eigenmodes can be localized in real space.}, isotropic, polar phonon mode.
+In particular, since the phonon group velocity is much slower than the photon, the approximation of a non-dispersion phonon mode should be suitable for studying electrodynamic effects.
 Going beyond this approximation to include the phonon dispersion would be an interesting direction for future studies and may be important very close to the ferroelectric critical point or in the ordered phase, which we will not study in this work.

-We thus consider a model of a local polar phonon mode $\mathbf{Q}(\mathbf{r})$ with TO mode frequency $\Omega_T$ and effective charge $\eta$ coupled to the electromagnetic field, described by $\mathbf{E}$ and $\mathbf{B}$.
-This system is most simply described in terms of a Lagrangian which generates the equations of motion; quantum mechanically these enter into the appropriate partition function.
+We thus consider a model of a local polar phonon mode $\mathbf{Q}(\mathbf{r})$ with transverse optical (TO) mode frequency $\Omega_T$ and effective charge $\eta$ coupled to the electromagnetic field, described by $\mathbf{E}$ and $\mathbf{B}$.
+This system is most simply described in terms of a Lagrangian which generates the equations of motion.
 We have

 The Maxwell Lagrangian is

 In terms of the gauge potentials, the electromagnetic fields are expressed as

 Here and throughout we use units where $\hbar = c = k_B = \epsilon_0 = 1$.